-Pismo File Mount for Windows 10
+Pismo File Mount for Windows 10/11

 To mount an archive file on a virtual folder or a virtual drive, right-click on the ZIP, ISO, CISO, CFS, or PFO file and select the “PFM Mount” from the drop-down menu.

-A new window with tile Mount Options will open.
+A new window with the title Mount Options will open.
 If you would like to mount the file in a virtual folder, there is no need to make any changes.
 The default settings are enough to mount it in a virtual folder.
 Simply click on the Mount button, and it will mount in a virtual folder.

 You can also dismount the mounted drive or folder by right-clicking on the mounted file and selecting the “PFM Eject” option.